 Adjustment Scale.
-The environmental and emotional factors an offender must deal with include overcrowding, isolation for safety, victimization, as well as pre-incarceration factors, all of which can impact an offender's ability to successfully adjust to incarceration and life after release (Dhami, Ayton, & Loewenstein, 2007; Haney, 2002).
+The environmental and emotional factors an offender must deal with include overcrowding, isolation for safety, victimization, as well as pre-incarceration factors, all of which can impact a prisoner's ability to successfully adjust to incarceration and life after release (Dhami, Ayton, & Loewenstein, 2007; Haney, 2002).
 This scale uses 25 true/false items and multiple choice items.

 Distress Scale.
 The distress scale measures juvenile offenders discomfort, unhappiness, and pain, including indicators of internalizing anxiety, shame, and depression, as well as externalization of these emotions through physical problems including insomnia, fatigue, and restlessness.
 The Distress Scale contains 25 items and uses a true/false format that measures two symptom clusters, anxiety and depression.
-Merging of these symptom clusters is clear in the definition of dysphoria (American Psychiatric Association, 2000).
+Merging of these symptom clusters is clear in the definition of dysphoria (American Psychiatric Association [APA], 2000).
 It is important to measure the degree of severity of perceived distress because of its broad applicability to juvenile offenders' adjustment, intervention, and outcome.

 Stress Coping Abilities.
-This scale consists of 29 items and uses a 4-point rating scale that assesses the juvenile offender's ability to effectively cope with tension, stress, and pressure.
-Exposure to stressors has been studied extensively as a cause of criminal behavior (Agnew, 1992; Eitle & Turner, 2003), with increased exposure to stress being linked to more violent forms of delinquency (Aseltine, Gore, & Gordon, 2000).
-The effect of stress exposure can be moderated by the ability to effectively cope (Agnew, 1992; Aseltine et al., 2000).
+This scale consists of 29 items and uses a 4-point rating scale that assesses juvenile offender ability to effectively cope with tension, stress, and pressure.

+Exposure to stressors has been extensively studied as a cause of criminal behavior (Agnew, 1992; Eitle & Turner, 2003) with increased exposure to stress being linked to more violent forms of delinquency (Aseltine, Gore, & Gordon, 2000).
+The effect of stress exposure can be moderated by the ability to effectively cope (Agnew; Aseltine, Gore, & Gordon).
 The Stress Coping Abilities Scale identifies juvenile offenders who are not coping effectively with stress.

 Risk Ranges.
 For each ACDI-Corrections Version II scale respondents are classified into four risk ranges: Low Risk (zero to 39th percentile), Medium Risk (40th to 69th percentile), Problem Risk (70th to 89th percentile), and Severe Problem (90th to 100th percentile).
-Risk ranges represent degrees of severity and were established by converting raw scores to percentile scores using cumulative percentage distributions (Behavior Data Systems, 2012).
+Risk ranges represent degree of severity, and were established by converting raw scores to percentile scores using cumulative percentage distributions (Behavior Data Systems, 2012).
 Early instrument development included the use of content experts to confirm the proposed risk ranges.
-Data analyses, in combination with field reports from experienced evaluators, have confirmed that these percentile categories provide accurate identification of problem behavior (Behavior Data Systems, 2012).
+Data analyses, in combination with field reports from experienced evaluators have confirmed that these percentile categories provide accurate identification of problem behavior (Behavior Data Systems).

 In addition to establishing risk thresholds, the risk ranges serve an important role when interpreting Truthfulness Scale scores.
-A truthfulness concern is identified when a Truthfulness Scale score is at or above the Problem Risk range ( $70^{th}$ percentile).
-These respondents are typically cautious, guarded, or defensive in their answers.
+A truthfulness concern is identified when a Truthfulness Scale score is at or above the Problem Risk range (70th percentile).
+These respondents are typically cautious, guarded or may be defensive in their answers.
 Scores in the Problem Risk range should be interpreted cautiously.
-Severe problem scores on the Truthfulness Scale ( $90^{th}$ percentile and above) invalidate all other scale scores.
+Severe problem scores on the Truthfulness Scale (90th percentile and above) invalidate all other scale scores.
 Invalid scores were removed from the sample (n= 2,506) for later analyses.
-Risk ranges (percentile scores) were used in the ROC/AUC analysis.

 When completing the ACDI-Corrections Version II, juvenile offenders provided information about their criminal and incarceration history.
 These variables included arrests, hearings, detentions, probation sentences, probation revocations, alcohol-related arrests, and drug-related arrests.
-The items were open-ended, which allowed juvenile offenders to enter a number; responses ranged from 0-35.
+The items were open-ended which allowed juvenile offenders to enter a number; responses ranged from 0- 35.